timvink/mkdocs-enumerate-headings-plugin/README.md

   - enumerate-headings
 ```

+> MkDocs executes plugins in the order they are defined.
+If you use any other plugins that alter the navigation, make sure to define them *before* the `enumerate-headings` plugin.

 > If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.

 ## Usage